Cape Kidnappers

+The cape is a breeding site for over 6,500 pairs of Australasian gannets, the largest and most accessible mainland gannet colony in the world.
+Road access ends at Clifton, which is the departure point for many tourists visiting the colony.

+The Cape Kidnappers Golf Course lies between the nearby coastal community of Te Awanga and the headland.
+The land surrounding the cape and the gannet colony comprises large working farms grazing sheep and cattle.
+The peninsula, including farm land and the bird colony locations, is enclosed in a predator-proof fence built in 2007 to prevent introduced predators such stoats, ferrets, and feral cats re-invading the headland after a successful and still ongoing pest-control programme.

 History

 The headland was named after an attempt by local Māori to, according to Captain Cook, abduct a member of Cook's crew aboard HMS Endeavour, during a landfall there on 15 October 1769.
 The crew member was Taiata, the 12 year old nephew or servant of Tupaia, the Tahitian arioi who served as the Endeavours interpreter and guide.
 Cook's journal states that Taiata was over the side of the ship when a Maori fishing vessel approached the Endeavour offering to trade fish, before seizing the boy and attempting to flee with him.
 Sailors from Endeavour′s deck immediately opened fire on the fishing boat, killing two Māori and wounding a third.

-Ngāti Te Whatuiāpiti's perspective is that Rangatira Te Rangikoianake and his son Hawea led a rescue party in order to free what they thought was a young Māori boy being held captive on the ship.
+Ngāti Te Whatuiāpiti's perspective is that the rangatira Te Rangikoianake and his son Hawea led a rescue party to free what they thought was a young Māori boy being held captive on the ship.
 This history was acknowledged in the 2015 Heretaunga Tamatea Deed of Settlement with the Crown.

 Taiata promptly jumped overboard and swam back to Endeavour, while the remaining Māori paddled their craft back to shore.
 A 4-pounder cannon was fired after them from Endeavour′s quarterdeck, but the Māori boat was soon out of range.

 Cook described the cape as having steep white cliffs on either side, with two large rocks resembling hay stacks near the headland.

 Following the passage of the Heretaunga Tamatea Claims Settlement Act 2018, the name of the headland was officially altered to Cape Kidnappers / Te Kauwae-a-Māui.
 The Māori portion of the name refers to 'the fish hook of Māui', referring to a legend in which the North Island is a large fish which was caught by the demigod Māui.